ameli/texplot/README.rst

 Theme Options
 =============

-You can customize the theme by passing arguments to either the :func:`texplot.set_theme` or :func:`texplot.theme` functions.
-The parameters for both functions are identical and detailed in the :ref:`API reference <api>`.
+You can customize the theme by passing arguments to either the `texplot.set_theme <https://ameli.github.io/texplot/generated/texplot.set_theme.html#texplot.set_theme>`__ or `texplot.theme <https://ameli.github.io/texplot/generated/texplot.theme.html#texplot.theme>`__ functions.
+The parameters for both functions are identical and detailed in the `API reference <https://ameli.github.io/texplot/api.html>`__.
 The available arguments are as follows:

 .. list-table::
     :header-rows: 1